FTCInception/FreightFrenzy/README.md

 Instructions to create repo with separate TeamCode repo: open git bash shell

   cd to any directory of your choice to place your code.
-For example, I ran
+For example, I ran the following commands.
+These commands are optional:

         $ cd /c/awork/ftc/

         $ mkdir skystone2

         $ cd skystone2